OpsHubProduct/OIM-Documentation/docs/connectors/codebeamer.md

 25. For **Test Sets** entity, it is recommended to configure **"Test Cases"** link with the setting:
     **Fail if not found**
     **Reason**: Due to API limitations, other-way link operation is not supported.
+26. Creating a Duplicate Item:
+    * When duplicating an item in Codebeamer, any inline files embedded within wiki fields are copied as reference links in the new item.
+These references point to the original files in the source item.
+    * Behavior of <code class="expression">space.vars.SITENAME</code>:
+        * When syncing the duplicated entity to the target system, <code class="expression">space.vars.SITENAME</code> retrieves the actual images or files linked in the original item and syncs them to the corresponding target entity of the duplicated item.
+    * Modifying the Original Entity:
+      * If an inline file is removed from the original item, the reference to that file in the duplicated item becomes invalid.
+      * In this case, with the sync of the original entity <code class="expression">space.vars.SITENAME</code> will remove the inline file from the corresponding target entity.
+      * However, the duplicated entity itself remains unchanged, meaning it will not be updated unless explicitly modified by the user.
+    * Modifying the Duplicated Entity:
+        * If a user updates the wiki field in the duplicated item (e.g., by modifying the reference to the inline file), <code class="expression">space.vars.SITENAME</code> will sync the changes to the target system.
+        * Importantly, the file attachment itself will not be removed from the target system entity, as it was already removed from the original entity.

 # Appendix

 ## Find version of codebeamer/codebeamer X Instance